wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.0.0 =
+* Removed some default text that pointed to my wedding site, doh.
+* Created the ability to not allow additional attendees be added
+* Created the ability to be notified via email whenever someone rsvps
+* Added the ability to specify custom questions for each rsvp.

 = 0.9.5 =
 * Fixed a major bug that would not create the correct sql tables during initial install, thanks to everyone for letting me know.